Outbound & Lead Gen

 Brevo and Mailchimp are two of the most common starting points for small business email marketing.
 Both offer free plans.
 Both promise easy onboarding.
 But they have made very different product bets over the past two years, and those differences matter more now than they did in 2024.

 Mailchimp has moved upmarket.
-Its pricing has increased, free plan limits have tightened, and advanced features like automation and A/B testing sit behind higher tiers.
-Brevo has moved in the opposite direction, bundling CRM, transactional email, SMS, and WhatsApp into a single platform at a lower price point.
+Its pricing has increased, free plan limits have tightened, and its richer automation and testing tools sit behind higher tiers.
+Brevo has moved in the opposite direction, bundling CRM, transactional email, SMS, and a broader multi-channel path into a single platform at a lower starting price point.
 For budget-conscious teams, this gap is significant.

 This is not a situation where one tool is objectively better.
 It depends on your workflow, your volume, and which features you will actually use.
 This comparison lays out the facts so you can make the call without guessing.